 What Is A Liquidator?
-Are you a Company Director looking for a solution to liquidate your company?
-Oliver Elliot can help you with both an insolvent or a solvent liquidation.
+Are you a Director looking to Liquidate your company?
+Oliver Elliot can help.
+We Know Insolvency Inside Out.

 Once a Liquidator has been appointed, they will take operate the day-to-day administration of the business.

 - settle any legal disputes or outstanding contracts

 - sell off the company’s assets and use any money to pay creditors

 - meet deadlines for paperwork and keep authorities informed